kelseyabreu/biomastersCampaign/README.md

 If you truly carry something akin to me... then perhaps through direct contact, we can both understand."

-ECHO (, uncertain):
+ECHO (uncertain):
-"Is safe?
-Direct contact with 80,000-year-old consciousness?
+"Safe!?
 Echo worried!"

 PANDO:
 "I do not know if it is safe.
 I have never attempted this before.